Perfect reconstruction of sparse signals using nonconvexity control and one-step RSB message passing: Review of the RS result

 The NCC limit for the whole $\alpha$ region is plotted in the right panel of \Rfig{PD_RS1}.
-This limit is quite different from the principle limit describing the boundary below which the perfect reconstruction fixed point becomes unstable.
+Here, the principle limit means the local-stability limit of the perfect-reconstruction fixed point, following the terminology of Ref.~\cite{sakata2021scad}.
+This limit is quite different from the NCC limit.
 This implies that the algorithmic limit under reasonable conditions, corresponding to the NCC limit in this case, is much different from the globally optimal solution (principle limit) of the SCAD minimization.
 For comparison, the algorithmic and principle limits of the Bayes Optimal (BO) method are also plotted.

 This NCC limit is indeed realizable by AMP.
 To demonstrate this, \Rfig{nonconvexity_control} shows the trajectories of $\chi$ and $\epsilon$ computed from AMP and SE under NCC.

 From this figure, it is evident that the AMP trajectory behaves consistently with the SE evolution and ultimately converges to zero MSE.
 The examined parameters are $(N,a,\sigma_x^2,\alpha,\rho)=(10^5,3,1,0.5,0.28)$.
 Since the NCC limit at $\alpha=0.5$ is $\rho_{\rm NCC}\approx0.297$, this setting is quite close to the limit, yet AMP successfully achieves perfect reconstruction.
 This clearly demonstrates that the NCC protocol indeed works and that its behavior precisely corresponds to the prediction of SE.
 Incidentally, the NCC protocol used here is an ``equilibrium'' one: We monitor the susceptibility $\chi^{(t)}$ and $D^{(t)} = \|\hat{\V{x}}^{(t+1)} - \hat{\V{x}}^{(t)}\|/N$, and once these quantities begin to exhibit stationary behavior, we slightly decrease the value of $\lambda$; then, for that new $\lambda$, we again wait until these quantities become stationary, and once they do, we decrease $\lambda$ a little further.
 Here, the decrement of $\lambda$ was set to $\Delta \lambda = 0.1$, and \cite{sakata2021scad} discussed that this choice is sufficiently safe from the perspective of SE.